ieatbaozi/R/ReadMeBitch.txt

 Verification : User testing for feedback and get new a little requirements to add submeter's daily diff-kWh data.

-Tools : Use - sql on MSSQL server
+Tools : Use - sql query on MSSQL server
 - Open source R on Rstudio
 - VB on Visual Studio
 - Bash on Ubuntu 16.04 Virtual machine simulated
 - Git on github.com for commiting files
 Romote the server on VNC viewer.
 Moreover, Learn many solutions on stackoverflow.com and github.com /